07th-mod/higurashi-console-arcs/README.md

 8. Extract the sound effects patch ``SE`` folder **inside** the ``StreamingAssets`` folder.
 9. Navigate back to ``\HigurashiEp04_Data`` and extract the patch ``StreamingAssets`` and ``Managed`` folders inside this folder.
 10. You can play the console arcs by running ``HigurashiEp04.exe``, which is in the ``Higurashi 04 - Himatsubushi`` directory.
 11. The first time you launch the application, it will spend 10-15 seconds processing the new script files before it loads.
-I won't do this on subsequent launches.
+It won't do this on subsequent launches.

 ## Recruiting